w3f/polkadot-wiki/docs/learn/learn-consensus.md

 ## Bridging: BEEFY

-The BEEFY (Bridge Efficiency Enabling Finality Yielder) is a secondary protocol to GRANDPA to support efficient bridging between the Polkadot network (relay chain) and remote, segregated blockchains, such as Ethereum, which were not built with the Polkadot interchain operability in mind.
-The protocol allows participants of the remote network to verify finality proofs created by the Polkadot relay chain validators.
-In other words: clients in the Ethereum network should able to verify that the Polkadot network is at a specific state.
+The BEEFY (Bridge Efficiency Enabling Finality Yielder) is a secondary protocol to GRANDPA to support efficient bridging between the
+{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} network (relay chain) and remote, segregated blockchains, such as Ethereum, which were not built with the
+{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} interchain operability in mind.
+The protocol allows participants of the remote network to verify finality proofs created by the
+{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} relay chain validators.
+In other
+words: clients in the Ethereum network should able to verify that the
+{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} network is at a specific state.

 Storing all the information necessary to verify the state of the remote chain, such as the block headers, is too expensive.
 BEEFY stores the information in a space-efficient way and clients can